1960s Indigo Globe Table Lamp

 Designer: To be appraised.

-Other versions: This 1960s indigo globe table lamp was probably made in several colours.
-It is big enough for use as a floor lamp.
+Other versions: This 1960s indigo globe table lamp exists in several colours and sizes.
+It also exists with a more angular base.

 This table or floor lamp has many similarities with the Polluce floor lamp from Artemide.
 A design by Anna Fasolis, Enzo Mari Concorso, Studio Artemide-Domus.
 You can find it over here in the Artemide catalogue from 1973 on page 3.